ja-10/Spam-SMS-Detection/README.md

 # Spam-SMS-Detection
-The project employs Count Vectorizer and Multinomial Naive Bayes Classifier to effectively differentiate between legitimate and spam SMS messages.
+A spam detection system using Count Vectorization and a Multinomial Naive Bayes Classifier for efficient, text-based SMS classification.